eazeldon/cybersecurity-profile/README.md

 ## About
 ### Hi I'm Eazel Don Frantzich.
 As I move forward in my career, I'm pursuing my passion for web development and cybersecurity.
 I’ve furthered my skills by taking a Diploma in Software Development - Full Stack Web Development at Code Institute and several online udemy courses on related subjects.
 I'm now working on advancing my Cybersecurity skills by taking courses at ReDI School.
-I’m looking for level 1 SOC analyst and Security Administrator position.
-I’m a curious fast learner and hard-working person that is dedicated to my work.
+I’m looking for a level 1 SOC analyst and Security Administrator position.
+I’m a curious and hard-working person that is dedicated to my work.
 <br>
 <a href="https://www.linkedin.com/in/eazel-don-frantzich/">Linkedin Profile</a>

 ## Title
 ### Full Stack Developer Freelance / Frontend Developer / Ecommerce
-### Transistioning to the role of SOC Analyst Level 1 or Security Administrator Level 1
+### Transitioning to the role of SOC Analyst Level 1 or Security Administrator Level 1

 ## Leaning Path
 ###